feldera/feldera/docs/tutorials/basics/part1.md

 ## Step 2.
 Write queries

 We would like to compute the lowest price for each part across all vendors.
-Add the following statements to your SQL program
+Add the following statements to your SQL program:

 ```sql
 -- Lowest available price for each part across all vendors.